The spiritual use of cannabis is a topic that many don’t discuss since we only talk about the negative effects of cannabis in our daily lives.

-For instance, a survey conducted by the Public Religion Research(PRR) discovered that young Christians thought that marijuana use was morally acceptable.
+For instance, a survey conducted by the Public Religion Research(PRR) discovered that young Christians thought that cannabis use was morally acceptable.

-The survey showed that half of the young adults (18-29) to be more specific, think that marijuana should be legalized.
+The survey showed that half of the young adults (18-29) to be more specific, think that cannabis should be legalized.

 This is brought about by the difference in ideas and perceptions in the mind of cannabis.
 People have different beliefs as far as cannabis is concerned.